-- As social insurance contribution information is not available, all mothers with an own child aged 2 or below are considered eligible if they have been in work for more than six months in the current year (as suggested by observed patterns in the underlying data). - Simulations of opting for different options of childcare benefit are built in accordance with administrative statistics: in 2012 14% of eligible mothers had chosen to receive their childcare benefit for one year and 86% for two years.
+- As social insurance contribution information is not available, all mothers with an own child aged 2 or below are considered eligible if they have been in work for more than six months in the current year (as suggested by observed patterns in the underlying data). - Simulations of opting for different options of maternity (paternity) benefit are built in accordance with administrative statistics: in 2012 14% of eligible mothers had chosen to receive their maternity (paternity) benefit for one year and 86% for two years.
 Mothers opting for either choice are selected randomly.
 Mothers with several children are randomly assigned to a single choice for all children.
-In 2013 only 9.6% chose to receive childcare benefit for one year, while the rest 90.4% for two years.
+In 2013 only 9.6% chose to receive maternity (paternity) benefit for one year, while the rest 90.4% for two years.
 In 2014 the majority of benefit recipients opted for the two year benefit (93.1%) and only 6,9% (1817 out of 26256) chose to receive the benefit for 1 year.
-In 2015 8.2% chose to receive childcare benefit for one year and 91.8% for two years.
-No information available on 2016 at the time of writing, hence same split between the two options is assumed. - In 2013, among those who chose to receive benefit for one year more than 1/3 are men, however it constitutes only around 3.5 percent of all beneficiaries.
-Among those who had chosen to receive benefit for two years, only 4% of fathers took child care leave during the first year, meanwhile the share of men taking child care leave during the second year grew up to almost 20 percent.
-In 2014 among those who receive one year benefit men constituted around 41 percent, however it accounts for only 2,9% or all recipients).
-Among those who had chosen to receive benefit for two years, about 25.5% are men.
-Benefit take-up decisions are not modelled.
-The recipient is always assumed to be the mother; father if there is no female partner in the household or mother not eligible.
+In 2015 8.2% chose to receive maternity (paternity) benefit for one year and 91.8% for two years.
+No

-Based on: SoDra. http://www.sodra.lt/lt/situacijos/noriu-priziureti-kudiki-motinystes-tevystes-ismoka Note that being on maternity leave is considered as in work in the underlying data source, i.e. EU-SILC.
+&lt;sup>32 Note that being on maternity leave is considered as in work in the underlying data source, i.e. EU-SILC.

-&lt;sup>73 Based on information from Atvira Sodra: http://atvira.sodra.lt/lt-eur/
+Based on information from Atvira Sodra: http://atvira.sodra.lt/lt-eur/